Susan Swan, C.M.

 Swan was York' University’s Robarts Scholar for Canadian Studies in 1999-2000.
 As chair of The Writers' Union of Canada in 2008, she brought in a new benefits deal for writers.

-Swan is the co-founder of The Carol Shields Prize for Fiction, an annual award that debuts in 2023 and is open to Canadian and American women fiction writers.
+Swan is the co-founder of The Carol Shields Prize for Fiction, an annual award open to women and non-binary fiction writers in Canada and the United States.